-Khai Dinh Tomb
+2.2 Khai Dinh Tomb

 Measuring only 5.700 m2, Khai Dinh Tomb is the smallest of the seven royal tombs.
-But it easily surpasses the others in term of intricacy and opulence.
+But it easily surpasses the others in terms of intricacy and opulence.
 The tomb is the final resting place of Khai Dinh, the penultimate emperor of the Nguyen dynasty.

 In the past, Khai Dinh and his lavish mausoleum received a lot of critics.
 Some even accused the Emperor of treason because he imposed heavy taxation on peasants to finance the construction of this edifice.
-However, no one can deny the fact that Khai Dinh Tomb boasts a unique art value.
+However, no one can deny the fact that Khai Dinh Tomb boasts a unique artistic value.
 It is one of Vietnam’s most remarkable imperial architectures, if not the most remarkable, that still exists today.

-An Dinh Palace
+3. An Dinh Palace

 Located by the bank of An Cuu Canal, An Dinh Palace is a newcomer to the list of royal wonders in Hue.
-This three-storey building was originally the private residence of crown prince Buu Dao (later Emperor Khai Dinh).
+This three-story building was originally the private residence of crown prince Buu Dao (later Emperor Khai Dinh).
 After ascending the throne in 1916, he gifted it to his son Vinh Thuy who later became Vietnam’s last emperor, Emperor Bao Dai.

 When the monarchy was ousted in 1945, Bao Dai and his family moved from the Imperial City to An Dinh Palace.
 He had lived here until Ngo Dinh Diem seized the palace and forced him to live in exile.
-Over the course of time, the palace was deteriorated.
-In particular, the interior was covered by many different layers of new painting.
-Fortunately, since the 2000s, An Dinh Palace has been gradually restored thanks to Hue Monuments Conservation Centre and the support of Germany’s Federal Foreign Office.
+Over the course of time, the palace deteriorated.
+In particular, the interior was covered by many different layers of paintings.
+Fortunately, since the 2000s, An Dinh Palace has been gradually restored thanks to the Hue Monuments Conservation Centre and the support of Germany’s Federal Foreign Office.